gvwilson/thirdbit/src/fiction/santas/index.md

 The shot caught Gran-Granna Tumbly in the chest, but the old santa didn't fall to the ground.
 Instead,
-she looked down at the sparks spitting out of the hole the shot had made with a rueful expression.
+she looked down at the sparks spitting out of the hole the shot had made.

 "Well, that's awkward," she said, and then redoubled her attack.